tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 **Additional Notes**

 - In Roll20 chat: `!long-rest` and `!short-rest` to automatically rest.
+- Can a player give their Inspiration to another player for a re-roll?
+Yes.
 - Two wolf companions alive; 1 dead.
 - Advance to **Level 2** at start of next session.